 THE PEOPLE OF FRENCH ILLINOIS

 In both Canada and Louisiana, French settlers soon came to enjoy more personal freedom than their counterparts in France.
 Both the church and the nobility lost a certain measure of traditional control over the colonists.
-In accord with their parent culture, the French in North America continued to display great respect for nobility and the privileges of rank.
+In accordance with their parent culture, the French in North America continued to display great respect for nobility and the privileges of rank.
 All who could claim any pretense of a noble-sounding name made full use of it.

 Some soldiers retired, married, and stayed in Illinois, but many more went back to New Orleans or France when their duties were finished.
-Another class of men living in the French villages were the voyageurs, who typically had been born in France or Canada and carried goods back and forth to both New Orleans in the annual convoy and made fur-trading trips to Canada and the Indian villages.
+Another class of men living in the French villages were the voyageurs, who were typically born in France or Canada and carried goods back and forth to New Orleans in the annual convoy and made fur-trading trips to Canada and the Indian villages.

 Lifeways of the habitants in Illinois were very much true to French culture.
 Both the form and the function of daily life were part and parcel of the Catholic religion.
 The annual calendar was crowded with religious observations, such as Holy Days of Obligation, in which there was no work but plenty of feasting and celebrating.
 Games and contests abounded.
 Holidays were celebrated with vigor and revelry, and every wedding, birth, and death was marked by ceremony, custom, and superstition.
 Marriage contracts, dowers and dowries, wills and inheritances, civil contracts, and matters of public pride and appearances were all avidly attended to in ways that hold but little resemblance to the arrangements of the English Protestant society that was forming along the east coast of North America.
 Temporary variations in the accepted codes of social behavior, such as can be seen in the Carnival festivities throughout South and Central America, were typical of French Louisiana and Illinois as well.